zextras/tech-doc/source/_includes/_migration/imapsync.rst

-The most functional and standard way to read from the Source and write into the Destination is the use the IMAP protocol.
+The most functional and standard way to read from the Source and write into the Destination is to use the IMAP protocol.
 For this reason, we suggest `imapsync <https://imapsync.lamiral.info/>`_ as the tool to perform IMAP migration.